 What about the camp store?
-The camp store is open during the week before, during and after swim time.
-It’s also open during Check-In and Check-Out.
-We do not sell snacks at the camp store.
-We have t-shirts/sweatshirts, water bottles, hats, sunglasses, patches, etc. These cost between $5-$45.
+The camp store is during Check-In and Check-Out.
+During swim time we sell snacks at the camp store.
+Campers are limited to two candies and one drink per day.
+One day a week, with their cabin, campers will visit the camp store where we have t-shirts/sweatshirts, water bottles, hats, sunglasses, patches, etc. These cost between $5-$45.

 What about snacks?
 Snacks are covered in the cost of camp.
 We serve snacks with a bottle of water in the evening after programming is over and before the campers head to the showers and bedtime.
 Please do not send snacks to camp with your camper.
 We serve many children with severe food allergies and for safety reasons cannot have snacks in the cabin.